 During my first visit to Iceland, in June, I did find some places were still affected by snow in the first half of the month.
-For example, I had a plan to do a tour of the highlands in mid-June that had to be re-routed due to the roads not being as thawed as the tour company had anticipated when we booked it.
+For example, I had planned to do a super jeep tour of the highlands in mid-June that had to be re-routed due to the roads not being as thawed as the tour company had anticipated when we booked it.

 Iceland In July

 - Temperatures: 14 C (57 F) / 9 C (49 F)